krmdel/120_days_of_CUDA_challenge/daily_projects/day_76/README.md

 1) Summary of the daily tutorial

 The code implements Rader’s algorithm to convert a length-N DFT, where N is prime, into a cyclic convolution of length N-1.
-By mapping the input samples through a primitive root of the multiplicative group \((\mathbb Z_N)^\*\), the DFT is reduced to
+By mapping the input samples through a primitive root of the multiplicative group, the DFT is reduced to

 ```math
 \begin{aligned}